bloomfire/styleguides/react/README.md

     const reservationItem = <ReservationCard />;
     ```

   - **Component Naming**: Use the filename as the component name.
-For example, `ReservationCard.jsx` should have a reference name of `ReservationCard`.
-However, for root components of a directory, use `index.jsx` as the filename and use the directory name as the component name:
+For example, `cardFeed.js` should have a reference name of `CardFeed`.
+Namespace subcomponents with the main component name followed by a hyphen.

     ```jsx
     // bad
-    import Footer from './Footer/Footer';
+    import ContributionCard from './card/contribution';

-    // bad
-    import Footer from './Footer/index';
+    import UserCard from './card/user';

     // good
+    import ContributionCard from './card/card-contribution';
-    import Footer from './Footer';
+    import UserCard from './card/card-user';
     ```

 ## Declaration